nmatthew45/billboard-100-playlist/README.md

 Prerequisites:
 1. You will need to go to https://developer.spotify.com/dashboard/applications and create an app.
 2. Go to your app and click "Edit settings".
-3. Add a redirect URI and hit "save".
+3. Add a redirect URI and hit "Save".
 4. Keep note of your Client ID, Client Secret, and Redirect URI

 How to run: